 Timely feedback is the key to be a perfectionist.
 Feedback has been the traditional method to get things on track.
-We have witnessed this from our growing years, our behaviours were noted by the elders in the family and corrections were done in a gentle way.
-Similarly in our professional lives the only way to enhance performance is to receive feedback from people whom we are working with, under, above and around us.
-Personal development, which is essential in the workplace, needs good, well expressed honest and specific feedback.
+We have witnessed this from our growing years.
+Our behaviors were noted by the elders in the family and corrections were done in a gentle way.
+Similarly in our professional lives, the only way to enhance performance is to receive feedback from people whom we are working with – under, above and around us.
+Personal development, which is essential in the workplace, needs good, well expressed, honest, and specific feedback.

 What is a 360-degree feedback survey?

-One of the best feedback tools for professionals is 360-degree feedback it’s also known as multi source feedback that comes from members of an employee’s immediate work group.
-Most often, 360-degree feedback will include direct feedback from an employee’s subordinates, supervisors and colleagues, as well as self-evaluation.
+One of the best feedback tools for professionals is 360-degree feedback.
+It also known as multi source feedback that comes from members of an employee’s immediate work group.
+Most often, 360-degree feedback will include direct feedback from an employee’s subordinates, supervisors and colleagues.
+It also involves self-evaluation.
 In some cases it may also comprise feedback from external sources, such as customers, suppliers and other interested stakeholders which reveals how others perceive you.